Rules and Procedures

 - All members of the Student Judiciary must be a student, as outlined in the Constitution of the Student Body of the University of Northern Colorado.

 - All members of the Student Judiciary serve for life as a student at the University of Northern Colorado or until they resign from their position.

-- If any member accumulates three unexcused absences in any single semester they will be asked to resign.
+- If any member accumulates two unexcused absences in any single semester they will be asked to resign.

 - The members of the board will determine what constitutes an excused absence.

 - All members are required to hold at least one office hour per week during the academic year (fall and spring semesters).